annbech/mxnet/docs/architecture/program_model.md

 ### Small and Big Operations

-Combining small and big operations is also possible, and actually we might have a good reason to do it.
+It's also possible to combine small and big operations, and there might be a good reason to do it.
 Consider applications such as changing a loss function or adding a few customized layers to an existing structure.
-What we usually can do is use big operations to compose up the existing components, and use smaller operations to build up the new parts.
+What we usually can do is use big operations to compose the existing components, and use smaller operations to build the new parts.

 Recall Amdahl's law, usually these new components may not be the bottleneck of computation.
 As the performance critical part is already optimized by the bigger operations, it is even OK that we do not optimize these additional small operations at all, or only do a few memory optimization instead